 Saranac Lake in New York was a popular sanatorium during a time when potent antituberculosis drugs were not widely used yet.
-This is the same place where Manuel Luis Quezon, first president of the Philippine Commonwealth, took refuge in when he was struck by the bacterial disease.
+Manuel Luis Quezon, first president of the Philippine Commonwealth, took refuge here when he was struck by the bacterial disease.
 He stayed there until his death on August 1, 1944.

 Quezon was forced to evacuate to the U.S. during the outbreak of WWII.
 There, he established the Commonwealth government in exile, appointed members of his Washington Cabinet, participated in the Pacific War Council, and signed the agreement which organized the United Nations against the Axis Powers.

 Quezon’s term as president was supposed to end on November 1, 1943 as mandated by the Constitution.
 However, he wanted to continue serving even beyond his eight-year term, forcing his would-be successor, Vice President Sergio Osmeña, to gave way to avoid further conflicts.
 A resolution allowing Quezon to serve beyond the eight-year limit was thereby approved by the American Congress on November 10, 1943.

 After his term was cut short by his death, Quezon was succeeded by Osmeña as president.
 His remains were then transferred from Arlington National Cemetery to the Manila North Cemetery in 1946, before being moved to its final resting place at the Quezon Memorial Circle in 1979.

 - The height of Quezon Memorial Shrine’s three vertical pylons was based on President Quezon’s age when he died.
 Read more